tensorflow/tensorboard/tensorboard/plugins/interactive_inference/README.md

 way to play with a trained ML model on a set of data through a visual interface with absolutely no code required.

+The tool can be accessed through TensorBoard or as an extension in a Jupyter notebook.

 ## I don’t want to read this document.
 Can I just play with a demo?

 Fine, here are some demos: